 Prior to the meeting:

-- Check with the vice president of education to find out if a special theme has been set for the meeting and if there are any program changes.
+- Check with the Vice-President of Education to find out if a special theme has been set for the meeting and if there are any program changes.
+If there are no special theme, you get to pick the theme of the day.

 - Call the Table Topics Master to discuss his/her duties.
+Let him/her know what the theme of the day will be so that the Table Topics can be relevant to the theme you chose.
 Also provide the Table Topics Master with a list of program participants to ensure these people will not be called on for responses.

 - Call the Master Evaluator to confirm the assignment.
 Ask the Master Evaluator to call the other members of the evaluation team (speech evaluators, table topics master, timer, grammarian, ah-counter, etc.) and remind them of their responsibilities.